NazmuzShaad/NazmuzShaad/README.md

 ![Banner](https://raw.githubusercontent.com/NazmuzShaad/NazmuzShaad/main/assets/nazmuz-shaad-cover-image.gif)
 ## Oy, World.
 I'm Shaad 💾
 Hey I'm Shaad.
 I'm an aspiring web developer based in Rajshahi, Sirajganj.
 I make anything from web projects, low level libraries, and UI/UX designs.
-I make interesting, helpful, sometimes questionable projects and aim to better the world with code.
+I create interesting, helpful, and sometimes questionable projects, aiming to improve the world with code.
 Even though the things I make are fairly insignificant, I enjoy making them and hope it can be of use to others.
-I currently work as a web Developer at TinyFlow.
+I currently work as a web Developer at Fiverr.

 <br>
 <!-- Stats Dashboard -->